rossigee/website/docs/working-with-projects/project-configuration/configure-webhooks.md

     ![Webhooks option](../../../img/webhook/navbar.png)

-1. Select notify type `HTTP`, so the webhook will be send to a HTTP endpoint.
+1. Select the notify type from the available options: `HTTP`, `SLACK`, or `EMAIL`.

-1. Select payload format as `Default` or `CloudEvents` when choose the `HTTP` notify type.
+1. For `HTTP` notify type, select payload format as `Default` or `CloudEvents`.
+Other notify types use their own formatting.

 1. Select events that you want to subscribe.